Skip to content

 23 February 2024

-What are farmers doing for the climate?
 How much energy does a greenhouse consume?
-And how does a small livestock farmer look at animal welfare?
-The project "Farmer: measure of the climate!" of the Province of East Flanders supports farmers and horticulturalists to start a conversation with children and young people about these social questions.
+What is the farmer's view of animal welfare?
+During class visits, farmers and horticulturists receive more and more of these questions.
+To support them, the Province of East Flanders started the project 'Boer(in): maat van het klimaat'.
+Farmers and horticulturalists learn how to initiate a conversation about societal issues with children and youngsters.
 "And that conversation is much needed," says Monique Vervaet of goat farm 't Eikenhof in Lokeren.

 Monique: "Ninety per cent of the children and young people who visit us have a very classic image of the farm.
-An image from children's books in fact, with a farmer keeping some cows, donkeys, chickens and pigs.
+An image from children's books, with a farmer keeping some cows, donkeys, chickens and pigs.
 Just yesterday, one of the children asked: where is your dog and cat?
-They do not see the farm as economic, but as a cosy petting zoo.
-Even for the teachers, agriculture is a far cry from their work."
+They do not see the farm as an economical entity, but as a cosy petting zoo.
+Even for the teachers, agriculture is unknown territory."

 How has this distance between citizens and the agriculture and horticulture sector grown so much?
 "A hundred years ago, people went to the farmer for eggs and milk, but now they buy everything in the supermarket.
-Citizens are also no longer allowed to visit farms everywhere, because the government has imposed strict hygiene regulations.
-And let's be honest: many farmers are also afraid of negative reactions.
-Agriculture has come under negative scrutiny more than once in recent decades.
-Just think of the hormone story in the cattle industry or the poisons issue.
-That too increases the distance."
+Citizens are also no longer allowed to visit farms when they want, because the government has imposed strict hygiene regulations."

 Maths between goats

 Goat farm 't Eikenhof does get frequent visitors.
-"We are a care farm and have a farm shop.
-Moreover, we regularly have classes visiting us: from nursery to secondary school, both from regular and special education.
-The Province also supports these visits.
-Third-grade primary school teachers, for instance, can follow the 'Farm Education' programme, which involves six half-day lessons on a nearby farm.
-This is enriching, especially for children who prefer to learn experientially rather than from textbooks.
+"We have a farm shop and we regularly have classes visiting us.
+This is enriching, especially for children who prefer to learn from experience rather than from textbooks.
 Leverage, short chain, profit and loss ...
 These are things that children often understand faster when they get to work with them in practice - on the farm."

 Monique and her fellow farmers increasingly receive critical questions during class visits.
 "When our goats lamb, we take the male lambs to the slaughterhouse.
 After all, they don't produce milk.
 Children often take issue with that.
-Some young people also ask about the polluting aspect of agriculture and horticulture.
-Then you can talk to them about the Nitrogen Agreement, but how do you do that in a child-friendly way?
-Many farmers have no grasp of that."
+But how do you talk about that aspect of farm-life in a child-friendly way?
+Many farmers have no idea."

-Some East Flanders farmers and horticulturalists therefore knocked on the door of Caroline Ingelbert and Katrien Baetens of the Agriculture and Countryside Department of the Province of East Flanders.
+Some East Flanders farmers and horticulturalists requested support from Caroline Ingelbert and Katrien Baetens of the Agriculture and Countryside Department of the Province of East Flanders.
 The question: how can you talk to children and young people about complex issues?

-Wendy, Djapo supervisor: "The pressure on farmers and horticulturists is increasing.
-From society, they get more and more questions about sustainability and climate.
-Also from students visiting farms.
+Wendy, Djapo's educational officer: "The pressure on farmers and horticulturists is increasing.
+They get more and more questions about sustainability and climate.
+Also from pupils visiting farms.
 Farmers and horticulturists need tools to formulate comprehensible and structured answers to these questions.
-The work forms are then a reliable guide: a guideline to which they can attach their story and tell it from different perspectives and frameworks.
+Our teaching methods are for them a reliable guide: a guideline to which they can attach their story and look at it from different perspectives and frameworks.

 Seeing, smelling and feeling

-The end result is "Farmer: measure of climate!", a thematic farm visit for 2nd and 3rd grade primary school classes.
-"The working methods we selected together with Djapo have been incorporated into a manual available to East Flanders farmers and horticulturists."
+The end result is "Boer(in): maat van het klimaat!", a thematic farm visit for primary school classes.
+"The teaching methods we selected together with Djapo have been incorporated into a manual available to East Flanders farmers and horticulturists."

 "The manual provides input for different types of conversations."

-"Depending on the group visiting them, they can then choose a work format of their choice.
+"Depending on the group visiting, farmers can choose a method and topic of their choice.
 For example, some teachers want to zoom in on the economic aspect of the farm.
-Then you can discuss with the students the difference between short and long chain.
-But equally, you might get questions about your impact on the environment.
+In that case you can discuss the difference between short and long chain.
+But you also might get questions about your impact on the environment.
 The manual provides input for different types of conversations."

 So what can these conversations be about?
-"If students ask about our impact on the environment and the nitrogen agreement comes up, we can use the work forms to think with them about why agriculture and horticulture emit so much nitrogen.
-We then distinguish, of course, between industrial agriculture and family farms.
-But we also think about why even family farms have grown so much in recent decades.
-There are several reasons for this.
-For example, my husband's family had to go from 30 to 70 cows because otherwise they couldn't get a loan from the bank.
-And then you have the fact that farmers often receive a very small percentage of the price you pay in the supermarket for our products.
+"If pupils ask about our impact on the environment and the Flemish nitrogen agreement comes up, we can use one of the methods to get young people to think for themselves about why agriculture and horticulture emit so much nitrogen.
+In doing so, we talk about the difference between industrial agriculture and family farms.
+And we explain why even family farms have grown so much in recent decades.
+For example, many farms do need to grow or they will not get a loan from the bank.
+Moreover, farmers only get a small percentage of the money you pay in the supermarket for their products.
 That price also forces many farmers to grow, to produce more in order to earn enough."

-"Together with the students, we map out the links between the supermarket and the farmer."
+"Together with the pupils, we map out the steps between the supermarket and the farmer."

 With their farm shop, Monique and Peter consciously choose to enter the short chain, a sustainable marketing system where there is a direct relationship between producer and consumer.
-They also discuss this short chain with students.
-"We recently had a class from special secondary education visiting us.
+They also discuss their choice with students.
+"We recently had a class visiting us.
 They were all given a wallet with pennies with which they could buy something from our shop.
 Then we changed the scenario: what if you buy this product in the supermarket?
-Where does the money you pay go then?
-Then together we mapped out the different links between the supermarket and the farmer.
-For each link, they have to set aside some money.
-That way they can see with their own eyes how little of their money effectively goes to the farmer.
-And then you can explain that farmers who enter that long chain and want to earn enough, often have to grow in order to survive.
+Where does the money you pay go?
+Together we mapped out the different steps between the supermarket and the farmer.
+For each step, they have to set aside some money.
+For example, for the distributor or driver.
+That way they can understand how little of their money actually goes to the farmer.
+And then you can explain that farmers who choose for the long chain and want to earn enough money, often have to grow in order to survive.
 You expose the complexity and at the same time the absurdity of the system."

 Published on 23 February 2024